Magical452/Mask-RCNN-Algae-Detection/README.md

 Python 3.10.12
 Tensorflow 2.14.0

-Create a new folder called "logs" in the parent folder
+Create a new folder named "logs" in the same folder as the README.
+Then run it with the commands below because weights have not been provided.

 Recommended to train a new model starting from pre-trained COCO weights on anaconda:
 ```